 At least two laws require the PTO to set its restriction rules to minimize total cost to applicants and for the PTO, not to simply benefit the PTO.
-The changes "proposed" in Question 1 seem to violate these two laws, and the Patent Act.
+The changes "proposed" in Question 1 violate these two laws, and the limits on PTO authority set in the Patent Act.